 Germany's Commitment to Open Formats

-Germany has now set a clear direction regarding free LibreOffice and open formats.
-This decision marks a turning point, as it affects the entire public administration.
+The ODF format mandatory in Germany by 2028 is now a clear direction for free LibreOffice and open formats.
+This decision affects the entire public administration.
 You will understand why this choice goes far beyond just a file format.

 Why Germany is Mandating the ODF Format